List of discontinued x86 instructions: XOP instructions

+The XOP instructions encoded with the XOP prefix are as follows:

+XOP also included two vector instructions that used the VEX prefix instead of the XOP prefix:

+The instructions VPERMIL2PD and VPERMIL2PS were originally defined by Intel in early drafts of the AVX specification − they were removed in later drafts and were never implemented in any Intel processor.
+They were, however, implemented by AMD, who designated them as being a part of the XOP instruction set extension.
+(Like the other parts of XOP, they've been removed in AMD Zen.)

-FMA4
+FMA4 instructions

 Supported in AMD processors starting with the Bulldozer architecture, removed in Zen.
-Not supported by any intel chip as of 2017.
+Not supported by any Intel chip as of 2023.

 Fused multiply-add with four operands.
 FMA4 was realized in hardware before FMA3.

-AMD Trailing Bit Manipulation Instructions
+Trailing Bit Manipulation Instructions

 AMD introduced TBM together with BMI1 in its Piledriver line of processors; later AMD Jaguar and Zen-based processors do not support TBM.
-No Intel processors (as of 2020) support TBM.
+No Intel processors (as of 2023) support TBM.

+The TBM instructions are all encoded using the XOP prefix.
+They are all available in 32-bit and 64-bit forms, selected with the XOP.W bit (0=32bit, 1=64bit).
+(XOP.W is ignored outside 64-bit mode.)
+Like all instructions encoded with VEX/XOP prefixes, they are unavailable in Real Mode and Virtual-8086 mode.

+Lightweight Profiling instructions

+The AMD Lightweight Profiling (LWP) feature was introduced in AMD Bulldozer and removed in AMD Zen.
+On all supported CPUs, the latest available microcode updates have disabled LWP due to Spectre mitigations.

+These instructions are available in Ring 3, but not available in Real Mode and Virtual-8086 mode.
+All of them use the XOP prefix.

 Instructions from other vendors

 Instructions specific to NEC V-series processors

 These instructions are specific to the NEC V20/V30 CPUs and their successors, and do not appear in any non-NEC CPUs.
 Many of their opcodes have been reassigned to other instructions in later non-NEC CPUs.

 Instructions specific to Cyrix and Geode CPUs

 These instructions are present in Cyrix CPUs as well as NatSemi/AMD Geode CPUs derived from Cyrix microarchitectures (Geode GX and LX, but not NX).
-They are also present in Cyrix manufacturing partner CPUs from IBM, ST and TI, as well as a few SoCs such as STPC ATLAS and ZFMicro ZFx86.
+They are also present in Cyrix manufacturing partner CPUs from IBM, ST and TI, as well as the VIA Cyrix III ("Joshua" core only, not "Samuel") and a few SoCs such as STPC ATLAS and ZFMicro ZFx86.
 Many of these opcodes have been reassigned to other instructions in later non-Cyrix CPUs.